iljabek/vme64x-core/doc/vme64x_core-ug.md

 There is a non-standard mechanism to retrigger unhandled interrupts.
-Once an interrupt is asserted by the WB slave, the interrupt is marked as pending and the interrupt request is relayed on the VME bus.
+Once an interrupt is asserted by the WB slave, the interrupt is marked as pending and the interrupt request that it is relayed on the VME bus.
 The OS and the driver has to acknowledge the interrupt and to act on the hardware so that the WB slave doesn't request anymore OS attention.
 If the OS acknowledge the interrupt but doesn't quiet the request, the VME64x Core will relay again the interrupt on the VME bus after 1ms.